sebelga/nsql-cache/README.md

     * **stores**: an Array of _cache-manager_ stores stores (optional)
     * **config**: an object of configuration (optional)

 Note on stores: Each store is an object that will be passed to the `cacheManager.caching()` method.
-[Read the docs](https://github.com/BryanDonovan/node-cache-manager) to learn more about _node cache manager_.
+[Read the docs](https://github.com/BryanDonovan/node-cache-manager) to learn more about node cache manager.

   **Important:** Since version 2.7.0, cache-manager supports `mset()`, `mget()` and `del()` for **multiple keys** batch operation.
 The store(s) you provide here must support this feature.
   At the time of this writting only the "memory" store and the "[node-cache-manager-redis-store](https://github.com/dabroek/node-cache-manager-redis-store)" support it.
   If you provide a store that does not support mset/mget you can still use nsql-cache but you won't be able to set or retrieve multiple keys/queries in batch.

-The **config** object has the following properties (showing default values):
+The **config** object has the following properties (showing _default_ values):

 ```js
 const config = {